didiersmith/steve/chapters/the-new-australia-penal-colony.md

 ## 0. The New Australia Penal Colony

-Both Filbert and Xavier had been right.
-The warships didn't bother them as they flew overhead, and the wakes of the ships clearly showed them closing in on The Dominion.
-The island would shortly be overrun.
+It was a long journey to New Australia.
+The penal colony had been deliberately placed a very long distance from anywhere.
+Anywhere except Antarctica, that was.
+Stacy II was freezing.

-It was a long flight to New Australia.
-The air got noticeably colder as they flew south.
-Stacy II shivered and was grateful to be sandwiched between the somewhat warm bodies of Filbert and Cosmo.
-Still, when they finally arrived and landed beside a small lake, her lips were blue and her hands were numb.
-She stumbled to the shore, sat down, huddled her knees to her chest, and blew on her hands to try to warm them up.
+After days of travel, they finally arrived.
+Filbert steered the boat up the mouth of an estuary and ran the boat ashore on a sandy embankment.

-Cosmo waddled to the shoreline and drank greedily.
-"I've gotta pee," announced Filbert and strode into the bush.
+"I've gotta pee," he announced, and wandered off into the bush.

-Stacy II was beginning to regret her decision to fly directly to New Australia.
-It would have been much smarter to stop by the Anarchy first and re-supply.
+Stacy II clambered off the boat.
+Not a very ladylike descent.
+She was glad that no one was around to witness it.
+She was beginning to regret her haste in departing for the penal colony - it would have been much smarter to spend a bit more time in the Anarchy and re-supply.
 Get some warmer clothes.
 Perhaps hire more useful assistance than Filbert.

 "Hello hello hello!
 What have we here?" rang out a deep voice.
-"Untended human capital, just hanging out by the watering hole?"
+"Untended human capital, just hanging out by the river?"

 Stacy II turned and saw two figures stride out of the bush.
 An older man, somewhere between his thirties and his fifties - it was hard to tell from his scarred, weatherbeaten face - and a scrawny young teenager, who looked to be around fourteen.
 Both were clad in animal furs and holding spears.